Eric Reveno

-Eric Wendell Reveno (born March 12, 1966) is an American assistant college basketball coach at Oregon State and the former head men's basketball coach at Portland.
+Eric Wendell Reveno (born March 12, 1966) is an American college basketball coach who is the men's associate head coach for the Stanford Cardinal of the Atlantic Coast Conference and was the former head men's basketball coach at Portland.
 He was named the West Coast Conference coach of the year for the 2008–09 season after a third-place finish in conference.

 Prior to Portland, Reveno was an assistant coach at Stanford University, where he played collegiately as a starting center.
 After graduating, Reveno played professionally for Nippon Mining in Japan from 1989 to 1993.
 Reveno was fired as Portland's head coach on March 15, 2016, after ten years and a 140–178 record.

-In May, after his firing from Portland, Reveno was hired as an assistant at Georgia Tech to be part of new head coach Josh Pastner's coaching staff.
-At Georgia Tech he has been credited with developing Ben Lammers into an All-ACC player and ACC Defensive Player of the Year.
+In May 2016, Reveno was hired as an assistant at Georgia Tech to be part of the staff for head coach Josh Pastner.
+At Georgia Tech he was credited with developing Ben Lammers into an All-ACC player and ACC Defensive Player of the Year.

+In April 2024, Reveno returned to Stanford as the James C. Gaither Associate Head Coach, and in June 2025 was named general manager of Stanford men's basketball.